dbohlender/canfar.github.io/docs/tutorial.md

 vcp $1.cat vos:[yourname]
 {% endhighlight %}

-Remember to substitute [yourname] with your CADC user account.
+Remember to substitute [yourname] with your CANFAR user account.

 This script runs all the commands, one after the other, and takes only one parameter represented by by the shell variable '$1', the file ID on the CADC CFHT archive.
 Save your script which we will name "mydemo.bash" and set it as executable: